nikitavoloboev/data/docs/ideas/learn-anything.md

 ![](https://raw.githubusercontent.com/learn-anything/2017-release/master/media/header.png)

 In short, I want to make a tool that sits somewhere inbetween [Raindrop](https://raindrop.io/)/[Pinboard](https://pinboard.in/popular/) for bookmarks.
 Mixed in with [Learney](https://app.learney.me)/[MapOfReddit](https://anvaka.github.io/map-of-reddit/) for visualization of topics.
+Or someone said, create a [Google Maps but for navigating information space](https://twitter.com/MatthewWSiu/status/1519906295603675143).

 ## New design